 George C. Scott stars in this slow burn horror about a bereaved father who relocates to cope with the memory of his dead wife and daughter.
 In his new home, he encounters a paranormal entity that does little to soothe his nerves.
 The supernatural elements were reportedly based on a real Denver home in the 1960s.
 Occupant Russell Hunter claimed water faucets turned on and off by themselves and that the walls of the house sometimes vibrated.

 10. Threads (1984)

 While not exactly an ‘80s horror staple, the made-for-television BBC film Threads still managed to horrify viewers with its unrelenting and graphic depictions of what a nuclear fallout might look like.
-During screenings for journalists, more than one reportedly walked out, finding the experience too unpleasant to bear.
+During screenings for journalists, more than one person reportedly walked out, finding the experience too unpleasant to bear.

 This article originally ran in 2021; it has been updated for 2022.